opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 By default, results are stored in local files on the Test Host at ``$DOVETAIL_HOME/results``.
 Each time the 'dovetail run' command is executed, the results in the aforementioned directory are overwritten.
-To create a singular compressed result file for upload to the OVP portal or for archival purposes, the tool provides an option '--report'.
+To create a singular compressed result file for upload to the OVP portal or for archival purposes, the tool provides an option ``--report``.

 .. code-block:: bash

    $ dovetail run --report

 If the Test Host is offline, ``--offline`` should be added to support running with local resources.
+Otherwise, it will try to download resources online during the run time.

 .. code-block:: bash